-- The underlying issues of equity issuance-from the involvement of the CEO to the increasing role of investor activism. - The equity markets (domestic, foreign and global). - The equity markets (primary and secondary markets). - Initial Public Offerings (IPOs) and follow-on Issues-recent deals and trends. - Equity issuance and privatizations. - The use and role of equity derivatives.
+- The ins and outs of equity issuance-from the involvement of the CEO to the increasing role of investor activism. - The equity markets (domestic, foreign and global). - The equity markets (primary and secondary markets). - Initial Public Offerings (IPOs) and follow-on Issues-recent deals and trends. - Equity issuance and privatizations. - The use and role of equity derivatives.